openstack/trove/doc/source/user/manage-db-config.rst

 features for working with configuration groups.
 You can:

--  Disassociate a configuration group from a database instance, using the :command:`trove configuration-detach` command.
+-  Disassociate a configuration group from a database instance, using the :command:`openstack database configuration detach` command.

 -  Modify a configuration group on the fly, using the :command:`trove configuration-patch` command.

--  Find out what instances are using a configuration group, using the :command:`trove configuration-instances` command.
+-  Find out what instances are using a configuration group, using the :command:`openstack database configuration instances` command.

--  Delete a configuration group, using the :command:`trove configuration-delete` command.
+-  Delete a configuration group, using the :command:`openstack database configuration delete` command.
 You might want to do this if no instances use a group.